yuhangc9321/00-hello-world-lab/README.md

 Hello World!
 ```

+### Installing the `rspec` gem

+In order to check that we've written our code correctly, we can use a test suite called **rspec**.
+To install it, type `gem install rspec` into your terminal.

-### Running Learn
+### Running `rspec`

-Confirm everything is working by running the `learn` command.
-You should see that all tests are passing (e.g. no red error text).
+Confirm everything is working by simply typing `rspec` into your terminal.
+You should see that all tests are passing (e.g. all green, no red error text).

-Note: When you write code, the case (uppercase/lowercase) of characters matters, and so your test will not pass unless you print "Hello World!" exactly.
+Note: When you write code, the case (uppercase/lowercase) of characters matters, and so your test will not pass unless you print "Hello World!" exactly (and include the exclamation mark).

-### Submitting Your Lab

-Submit your solution by typing `learn submit` into your terminal, then click Next Lesson to move on.
+### You're all done!

+In nearly every programming language you learn, printing `Hello World!` is always your first task.
 Your adventure in Ruby has only just begun.

 ### Hello World History